Tab10id/redmine_asset_pipeline/README.md

 Our recommendations:

 * Move redmine assets to directory `private/assets` (simple create it in root of Redmine)
-* Run `rails generate redmine_pipeline:private_assets_initializer` (that create initializer `35-patch_assets_mirror`, that patch Plugin class of Redmine for copy plugin assets to private directory)
+* Run `rails generate redmine_pipeline:private_assets_initializer` (that create initializers `09-unpatch-10-patches` and `25-patch_assets_mirror`, that patch Plugin class of Redmine for copy plugin assets to private directory and cancel redmine patch that broke sprockets)
-* Unfortunately file from previous step shouldn't work well without modification of standard Redmine initializer.
-For fix it move all lines started on: `Redmine::Plugin.load` from `30-redmine.rb` to new initializer goes after `35-patch_assets_mirror`.
-For example `36-redmine_plugin_init`
-* Set `config.assets.prefix` to avoid a potential conflicts
 * Fix standard Redmine \*.css files (some paths in css hardcoded to the public root)

 Then restart your Redmine instance.